 - If you are over 60 and the primary caregiver of a child

-A two-page application is required to apply for this program, and only home health agencies or facilities are used.
+A two-page application is required to apply for this program, and only home health agencies or facilities are used to staff.
 Private individuals cannot be paid to do this service.
-Submit the completed form by mail or fax:
+To request an application and learn more about the program, please contact:

 Butler County Department on Aging